jonlpersson/ed-latimore/site/_posts/2015-10-29-no-one-gives-a-shit-about-you.md

 People aren't altruistic so much because it helps people, but more because it helps them feel good.
 In other words, it’s not so much that they give a shit about you personally.
 They just enjoy the feeling they get from helping.

 Maybe that feeling is warm and fuzzy.
 Maybe it's acceptance by their God.
-Sometimes it's relief from a tax write off.
+Sometimes it's relief from a tax write-off.
 It’s all done out of self-interest.
 Your desires are secondary.

 It's the same with that girl you’re mentally undressing.
 She doesn’t give a shit that you think she’s sexy.
 That’s not gonna make her want to date you.